top of page

 Sheet music with rhythmic syllables for My mother makes me mash

-To get to that stage beginners need to focus on one aspect at a time, before adding too much complexity.
-This takes time and patience.
+To master this, beginners need to focus on one aspect at a time before adding too much complexity.
+This takes time and patience—but it's worth it!

 RESONANCE & THE M SOUND

-In simple words resonance amplifies sound.
-Resonance in singing is when the sound produced by a person's voice is amplified and made to sound better by the shape and size of the vocal tract.
-It's like a singer's own personal sound enhancement.
+In other words, resonance amplifies sound.
+Resonance in singing is when the sound produced by a person's voice is amplified and enhanced by the shape and size of the vocal tract.
+It's like a singer's own personal sound enhancement system.

 As you do the exercise:

-• notice how the "M" sound in the words sounds & feels like humming?
+• Notice how the "M" sound in the words feels like humming

 HOW I USE THIS EXERCISE

-I use this exercise within a comfortable conversational range with students.
+I use this exercise within a comfortable conversational range with my students.
 For females and children, I usually start at middle C and only go up a fifth, stopping at G4.
-As for males, starting at C3 or D3 is within a comfortable range for most men.
+For males, starting at C3 or D3 is within a comfortable range for most men.

 SUMMARY

-To get the most benefits, do vocal exercises with focus and intention.
+To get the most benefits from vocal exercises, practice with focus and intention.
 A vocal exercise becomes a warm-up when done correctly.
 Beginners should focus on one thing at a time and be patient, as it might take a while to get it right.
-When performed correctly, this vocal exercise serves as an effective warm-up.

 bottom of page